What is the Chemotherapy Cost in India?

 Knowing in detail the additional costs of chemotherapy will help you plan your treatment finances better.

 What are the additional costs for Chemotherapy in India?

-The chemotherapy charges in India is accompanied by not only the cost of chemo drugs and how it is administered but also includes several other costs.
+The chemotherapy charges in India accompanied by your doctor generally recommends the tests mentioned above the cost of chemo drugs and how it is accompanied also includes several other costs.

 The additional costs include the charges before the treatment starts and the expenses after the chemotherapy session ends.

 Tests are conducted to check liver and kidney, heart functioning to find out whether your body is able to begin chemotherapy.

 Consider treating/controlling infections to decrease the possibility of complications throughout chemotherapy treatment because some chemotherapy treatments may diminish your body’s ability to resist infections.